-You will also see “certified gluten-free oats” on labels.
-Certified gluten-free oats may be purity protocol or may be oats that have been manufactured using a particular sorting method.
-This sorting method is controversial.
 Oats produced in this manner are not recommended for people with celiac disease.
-That being said, many people with celiac disease eat these oats without symptoms.
-It just maybe like playing a bit of Russian roulette.
-If it says “certified gluten-free oats” I recommend you contact the company to confirm what type of oats are used.
+If someone with celiac disease chooses to eat oats labeled gluten-free, it is like playing Russian roulette.
+If it says “certified gluten-free oats,” I recommend you contact the company to confirm what type of oats are used.
 I am not a fan of Russian roulette.

 Oats do not contain gluten.
 They contain a protein that looks like gluten.
 In some people, this protein causes symptoms similar to a “gluten-reaction.”

-My point is, now you must ask the barista if their oat milk is gluten-free.
+You must now ask the barista if their oat milk is gluten-free.
 Ahhhh, and all you wanted was hot coffee!

 If the oat milk used by a company or establishment is gluten-free, you are good to go.
 If you react to oats, you should avoid all products and drinks containing oat milk.